jppdpf/prefetch-vt-analyzer/README.md

 Checks if prefetch files are loading known malicious items by querying VirusTotal with the items hash.

-## As is
+## Proof Of Concept Mode
+PoC is good for PoC or a trial VirusTotal API key.

-It queries the first three prefetch resources found.
+This queries the first three resources from the prefetch files.
-Plus, queries a hash of a malicious dll to mock a encountered dangerous resource.
+Plus one already known malicious dll hash value to mock a malicious finding.

 ## Limitations
 They are marked in the code, you can remove or just comment them, to experience the full power.